Mail servers and postboxes

 Offer advanced options for replies should be checked ON.

-Save desktop state between sessions is a minor issue.
-ON or OFF.
+OFF.
 It means that if you exit Pegasus with the folders dialogue open then it will open the folders dialogue the next time you load up Pegasus.

 Use system colors in list windows is usually OFF.